 Questions / Get involved

 We appreciate comments, bug reports, and suggestions for adding features.
 To this end, we recommend using the issue tracker.
 We will also consider pull requests, but it might be coordinated more easily if you get in touch with us first.
 For further questions and suggestions, please email us at firstname.lastname@example.org.
+We have reconfigured this email list, so if your subscription request did not go through the first time, please try again.

 Proprietary / Commercial use